-- Higher pension Fund contributions may result in reduced council spending, which in turn could affect the resources available for council services, and/or greater pressure on council tax levels; - Contributions which Academies pay to the Fund will therefore not be available to pay for providing education; - Other employers will provide various services to the local community, perhaps through housing associations, charitable work, or contracting council services.
-If they are required to pay more in pension contributions to the LGPS then this may affect their ability to provide the local services.
+- Higher Pension Fund contributions may result in reduced council spending, which in turn could affect the resources available for council services, and/or greater pressure on council tax levels; - Contributions which Academies pay to the Fund will therefore not be available to pay for providing education; and - Other employers will provide various services to the local community, perhaps through housing associations, charitable work, or contracting council services.
+If they are required to pay more in pension contributions to the LGPS then this may affect their ability to provide the local services at a reasonable cost.